Clinical UM Guideline

 ASCO recommendations for the management of individuals exposed to lethal doses of total body radiotherapy or accidental total body radiation include the administration of CSFs or pegylated G-CSF.
 The recommendation is based on observation of cases in the Radiation Emergency Assistance Center Training Site in the Radiation Accident Registry Center (REAC/TS registry).
 Twenty-five of 28 individuals experienced enhanced neutrophil recovery with the use of hematopoietic growth factors after accidental radiation exposures (Smith, 2006).

-The use of CSFs in conjunction with concomitant use of radiation and chemotherapy is not recommended by ASCO.
+The use of CSFs in conjunction with concomitant use of radiation and chemotherapy is not recommended by ASCO (Smith, 2006) and the NCCN clinical practice guideline for myeloid growth factors in cancer treatment (2015).
 Smith and colleagues (2006) stated, "in the absence of chemotherapy, therapeutic use of CSFs may be considered in individuals receiving radiation therapy alone if prolonged delays secondary to neutropenia are expected."

 A randomized, controlled, multinational phase III study involved 348 individuals with high-risk stage II, stage III or stage IV breast cancer who had not previously received treatment with chemotherapy.
-Participants were randomized in a 2:2:1 ratio to either tbo-filgrastim, a non-US-approved filgrastim product or placebo.
+Participants were randomized to tbo-filgrastim or placebo.
 Treatment began one day after chemotherapy for at least five days and continued to achieve an ANC of greater than or equal to 10,000 x 106/L after nadir was reached, or until a maximum of 14 days of treatment.
 The primary endpoint was duration of severe neutropenia (DSN) in cycle 1.
 Tbo-filgrastim had a superior DSN compared to placebo with a significant reduction in DSN (1.1 days compared to 3.8 days, p<0.0001).
 The mean DSN in cycle 1 was 1.1 days (range 0-5 days) for both tbo-filgrastim and filgrastim (Neupogen).
 The median time to ANC recovery in cycle 1 was 8.0 days for both tbo-filgrastim and filgrastim (Neupogen) compared to 15 days in the placebo group.
 The safety and effectiveness of tbo-filgrastim have not been established in individuals under 18 years of age.
-The FDA has required post-approval studies of tbo-filgrastim to determine the safety and efficacy in the pediatric population (del Giglio, 2008; Product Information Label, 2012).
+The FDA has required post-approval studies of tbo-filgrastim to determine the safety and efficacy in the pediatric population (del Giglio, 2008; Product Information Label, 2014).

-Product information labels for both filgrastim (Neupogen, 2012) and pegfilgrastim (Neulasta, 2011) include the following:
+Product information labels for filgrastim (Neupogen, 2015), filgrastim-sndz (Zarxio, 2015) and pegfilgrastim (Neulasta, 2014) include the following warnings and precautions:

-Splenic rupture, including fatal cases, can occur following the administration of filgrastim or pegfilgrastim.
-Evaluate for an enlarged spleen or splenic rupture in individuals who report left upper abdominal and/or shoulder pain after receiving filgrastim or pegfilgrastim.
+Splenic rupture, including fatal cases, has been reported following the administration of filgrastim products.
+Evaluate for an enlarged spleen or splenic rupture in individuals who report left upper abdominal or shoulder pain for an enlarged spleen or splenic rupture.

 Acute Respiratory Distress Syndrome

-Adult respiratory distress syndrome (ARDS) can occur in individuals receiving filgrastim or pegfilgrastim.
+Adult respiratory distress syndrome (ARDS) has been reported in individuals receiving filgrastim or pegfilgrastim.
 Evaluate individuals who develop fever and lung infiltrates or respiratory distress for ARDS.

 Sickle Cell Disorders